pehrlich/Auto-Actions/README.md

 <a data-click="hello_world">Hello World</a>
 ````

-data-<event_name> works, where event_name is the name of a standard jquery event.
+data-event_name works, where event_name is the name of a standard jquery event.
 Currently supported: click, submit, focus, change, keydown.
 Additions here are trivial.

 ## Extra Features: